aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_03_Boosting_Python.md

 We are now well-equipped to discuss Cython and Numba.
 What are they?

 *Cython* is a *compiled programming language* itself.
 It aims to run at C-like speed using Python-like syntax.
-If well designed, Cython code may gain the speedup by the factor of order(s) of magnitude in comparison to its Python analogy.
+If well designed, Cython code speeds up the program by several order(s) of magnitude in comparison to its Python analogue.

 *Numba* is a *JIT compiler*.
 It translates Python source code into the machine code using the open source [LLVM compiler][6] written in C++.

-Cython and Numba generally show similar performance for the same kinds of problems but each of them might fit better in certain situation.
+Cython and Numba generally show similar performance for the same kinds of problems but each of them might fit better in certain situations.

 Cython has the advantage of being very flexible meaning that normally any Python code can be rewritten in Cython without global rethinking of the original logic.

-The major "disadvantage" of Cython is that it obviously requires some programming effort "translating" the Python code into Cython.
+The major "disadvantage" of Cython is that it obviously requires some programming effort to "translate" the Python code into Cython.
 It is said, though, that for the Python programmer it must take relatively insignificant effort to learn Cython.
 Being a compiled language, Cython also requires compilation instructions to be provided - so-called Makefiles.
-Python's Makefiles are usually those named `setup.py`.
-As they are simply the Python modules, they do not require a lot of extra knowledge from the Python programmers.
+Python's Makefiles are usually named `setup.py`.
+As they are simply Python modules, they do not require a lot of extra knowledge for Python programmers.

 Even though it has been said that Cython does not require enormous effort from the Python programmer, Numba is an absolute winner when it comes to simplicity of implementation.
-It very often does not require anything but a simple Python decorator applied on a Python function. *The Python decorator is a tool provided in standard python distribution and will be explained further in this notebook.*
+It very often does not require anything but a simple Python decorator applied on a Python function. *A Python decorator is a tool provided in standard python distribution and will be explained further in this notebook.*

 The disadvantage of Numba is interconnected with what we have called its advantage.
 While being very simple to use, it comes with [certain limitations, such as][7]: